SeifeddineBS/anime-catalog-react/README.md

 ## Deployment

-This app is deployed on [Netlify/Vercel] (add your deployment link here).
+This app is deployed on Vercel

 ## API